Overview

 Depart from Bac Ha heading to Ninh Binh (approx 5 hours), one of Vietnam’s most picturesque regions, often called the “Inland Halong Bay” for its harmony of limestone karsts, rivers, plains, and wetlands.

 Check in at your hotel in Ninh Binh.
-Lunch: At a local restaurant.
+Lunch will be at a local restaurant, while Dinner will be at leisure.

 Overnight: Ninh Binh